ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Clients SHOULD NOT respond to challenges until they believe that the server's queries will succeed.
 If a server's initial validation query fails, the server SHOULD retry the query after some time, in order to account for delay in setting up responses such as DNS records or HTTP resources.
 The precise retry schedule is up to the server, but server operators should keep in mind the operational scenarios that the schedule is trying to accommodate.
-For example, a server might perform the first few of retries at intervals 5 or 10 seconds to catch automated clients, then back off to intervals of a minute or more to deal with manual setup.
+Given that retries are intended to address things like propagation delays in HTTP or DNS provisioning, there should not usually be any reason to retry more often than every 5 or 10 seconds.
 While the server is still trying, the status of the challenge remains "pending"; it is only marked "invalid" once the server has given up.